Learning Local Descriptors by Optimizing the Keypoint-Correspondence Criterion: Applications to Face Matching, Learning from Unlabeled Videos and 3D-Shape Retrieval: Conclusion

 \section{Conclusion}

 We point out that the current best methods for learning local descriptors require a large number of matching and non-matching keypoint pairs.
 Data of this kind is not always available and, thus, these methods are not always applicable.
-To address this issue, we introduce a novel algorithm for learning local descriptors from weakly-labeled datasets.
-Experimental results show that our descriptors compare well to the best available ones.
-The code and the learned models can be obtained from \url{https://github.com/nenadmarkus/wlrn}.
+To address this issue, we introduce and analyze an algorithm for learning local descriptors from weakly-labeled datasets and discuss the improvements that could be obtained through the process of hard-negative mining.
+The experiments show that our descriptors compare well to the best available ones and significantly outperform SIFT.
+We also show how to learn useful convolutional features from unlabeled videos and 3D shapes.
+Note that these properties of our method enable the learning of local descriptors from datasets with much simpler annotations (or none at all).
+This potentially saves time and reduces cost when building a computer-vision system that relies on highly discriminative local descriptors.
+The code is available online as a Git repository (use commit \texttt{ab4392d4eb87c25c349d2d6ffb514bee2860f8f0}).